sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

 Learning outcomes
 -----------------

-After studying this tutorial you should be able to:
+After studying this tutorial section you should be able to:

 #.
 Use tools to call variants based on a reference genome.
-#.
-Identify variants of interests.
-#.
-Understand how the variants might affect the observed biology.
+#, Be able to describe what influences the calling of variants.

 Before we start